Deepak-147/zoom-token/README.md

    ACCOUNT_ID=YOUR_ACCOUNT_ID_HERE
    ```

-1. Save and close `.env`.
+5. Save and close `.env`

-1. Start the server:
+6. Start the server:

    `$ npm start`